FORMiND-Lab/formind-lab/content/_index.md

       title: Tools
       subtitle: ''
       text: |
-        We will develop an **AI-augmented verification toolchain** based on [SymbiYosys](https://yosyshq.readthedocs.io/projects/sby/en/latest/) or [circt](https://github.com/llvm/circt), targeting pure RTL datapath verification. **With AI-native architectural principles embedded throughout the development lifecycle**, the enhanced codebase is scheduled for release by Q4 2025.
+        We are developing **EquivFusion**, an AI-augmented verification toolchain built on [circt](https://github.com/llvm/circt).
+It unifies equivalence checking from algorithms to netlists for efficient sign-off.
+The codebase is scheduled for release by Q4 2025

   - block: markdown
     id: publications